78th Academy Awards: Winners and nominees

 The nominees for the 78th Academy Awards were announced on January 31, 2006, at the Samuel Goldwyn Theater in the Academy's Beverly Hills headquarters by Sid Ganis, president of the Academy, and actress Mira Sorvino.
 Brokeback Mountain earned the most nominations with eight total; Crash, Good Night, and Good Luck, and Memoirs of a Geisha tied for second with six nominations each.
 All five Best Picture nominees received corresponding Best Director nominations (the fourth occurrence in Oscar history since the Best Picture nominees roster was limited to five films).

 The winners were announced during the awards ceremony on March 5, 2006.
-Several notable achievements by multiple individuals and films occurred during the ceremony.
-Crash was the first Best Picture winner since 1976's Rocky to win only three Oscars.
+Crash was the first Best Picture winner since 1976's Rocky to win only three Oscars and the first Best Picture winner since 1981's Chariots of Fire to not win Best Director or any of the acting categories.
 Best Director winner Ang Lee became the first non-Caucasian winner of that category.
-For this first time since the 34th ceremony held in 1962, all four acting winners were first-time nominees.
+For this first time since the 34th ceremony in 1962, all four acting winners were first-time nominees.
 At age 20, Keira Knightley was the second-youngest Best Actress nominee for her performance as Elizabeth Bennet in Pride & Prejudice.
 Best Supporting Actor winner George Clooney was the fifth person to receive acting, directing, and screenwriting nominations in the same year and the first person to achieve this feat for two different films.
 By virtue of his nominations for both Memoirs of a Geisha and Munich, composer John Williams earned a total of 45 nominations tying him with Alfred Newman as the second most nominated individual in Oscar history.
 "It's Hard out Here for a Pimp" became the second rap song to win Best Original Song and the first such song to be performed at an Oscars ceremony.